 Bonaire is lesser-known than the other ABC islands, but it does attract kite-surfers and those wanting to see colourful slave houses and pink salt lakes.
 You may not meet as many others here as in Aruba though.
 See the colourful slave houses, and the pink and white Salt Pans.

 Near the USA is the Lucayan Archipelago which are: Bahamas, Turks and Caicos.
+I personally haven't been to these islands.

 The Bahamas are easily accessible from the US and boast some of the bluest waters in the world.
 These well-known islands have picture-perfect beaches, pirate history, flamingos and slave huts.
 Take a boat cruise to spot dolphins and stingrays in its waters.
 They are the perfect islands to see flamingos and dolphins in the wild.